 Call for Papers

-The IEEE International Conference on Software Architecture (ICSA) is the premier gathering of practitioners and researchers interested in software architecture, component-based software engineering, and quality aspects of complex software systems.
-The 19th IEEE International Conference on Software Architecture (ICSA 2022) continues the tradition of a working conference, where researchers meet practitioners and where software architects can explain the problems they face in their day-to-day work and try to influence the future of the field.
-Interactive working sessions will be the place where researchers meet practitioners to identify opportunities to create the future.
+The IEEE International Conference on Software Architecture (ICSA) is the premier venue bringing together practitioners and researchers working in the areas of software architecture, component-based software engineering, and quality aspects of complex software systems.
+The 20th IEEE International Conference on Software Architecture (ICSA 2023) continues the tradition of a working conference, where researchers and software architects together discuss day-to-day challenges of software architects and co-define the future of the field with the broad software architecture community.
+Interactive working sessions are used to identify synergies and collaboration opportunities – and to co-develop the innovative software architecture solutions of the future.

-We call on both researchers and practitioners for contributions that advance our understanding of architectures in real-world software, facilitate empirical research by making architectural artifacts and tools publicly available, and promote replicability of results through common datasets and benchmarks.
+We call for contributions that advance our understanding of architectures in real-world software, facilitate empirical research by making architectural artifacts and tools publicly available, and promote replicability of results through common datasets and benchmarks.
 We welcome original papers that explore and explain the role of architecture in current systems and future systems.
 This conference looks at what can be learned from our software architecture history, experience, studies, and best practices.

 Topics of interest for the conference include (but are not limited to) the following themes: